• Skip to primary navigation

 The distance between Hue and Hoi An is only 150km and shouldn’t take more than three hours without stopping along the way.
 However, that was not what happened during our trip from Hue to Hoi An…

-The day before we departed, I had asked the hotel how to get from Hue to Hoi An.
+The day before we departed, I asked the hotel how to get from Hue to Hoi An.
 No problem, they exclaimed, we have a minivan that can take you there for $15 per person.

 I booked two tickets and we were picked up by an empty minivan the next morning.
-But as always in Southeast Asia, that quickly changed and more and more people piled into the van.
+But as always in Southeast Asia, that quickly changed, and more and more people piled into the van.

 Apparently, they had forgotten to pick up two people in Hue, who were now on their way to our location in a cab.
-We patiently waited for a while until the missing passengers had arrived and resumed our journey.
+We patiently waited for a while until the missing passengers arrived and resumed our journey.

-A friendly Vietnamese guy starting talking about the surroundings, the villages we passed and shared some historical facts.
 Interesting, I thought, but why exactly is he telling this stuff?
 It turned out he was our guide.

 Guide?!